wenbobao/PPiOS-Rename/README.md

 ===========================================
 *PreEmptive Protection for iOS - Rename*, or *PPiOS-Rename* for short, is a command-line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
 It is a fork of [iOS-Class-Guard](https://github.com/Polidea/ios-class-guard) from [Polidea](https://www.polidea.com/), with extensive improvements and modifications.

-*PPiOS-Rename* can be used on its own or alongside [PreEmptive Protection for iOS - Control Flow](https://www.preemptive.com/products/ppios), [PreEmptive Solutions](https://www.preemptive.com/)' product for control-flow obfuscation of iOS apps.

 *PPiOS-Rename* works by generating a special set of `#define` statements (e.g. `#define createArray y09FYzLXv7T`) that automatically rename symbols during compilation.
 It includes a number of features:

 * Analyze a Mach-O binary to identify symbols to be renamed